DerouichAbdessalam/data_wranglers_wikispeedia/index.md

 In order to get a better intuition on the proximity of the categories, we construct a graph based on the adjacency matrix of the heatmap.
 We see obvious patterns that we see in everyday life: When I say history, you probably think geography!
 When I say art, you probably think of a certain artist so the people category.

-Categories like 'Science', 'Citizenship', 'People', 'Geography' are pivotal in the network as the are highly connected with the rest of the nides.
-This conforms our intuition on the existence of connectors for inter-category links.
 <iframe src="html_plots/network_graph-3.html" width="100%" height="600"></iframe>